dannystaple/dannystaple.github.io/_posts/2008-06-02-power-and-data-transmission.md

 ## Cons

-* My own flat and most others have no such system, and while I would condone new builds to have some such line, it would be very expensive and messy to retrofit.
+* My own flat and most others have no such system, and while I would condone new builds to have some such line, it would be expensive and messy to retrofit.
 * Devices that take less than 12 volts will have to have regulators, and devices which take a little more will be a problem.
 * The lines will be pretty noisy, and therefore additional smoothing is probably required at device endpoints.
 * No data lines.